Skip to main content

 Is it hot in Paraguay all year round?

 No. Paraguay is generally a warm country, but it is not permanently hot.
 There are very hot phases, cooler months and, depending on the region, even nights with frost.
-Especially at night, autumn and winter can become much cooler than many people expect.
+Especially at night, fall and winter can become much cooler than many people expect.

 #

-Autumn in Paraguay sometimes comes as a bit of a surprise.
+Fall in Paraguay sometimes comes as a bit of a surprise.
 One moment it still feels like summer, and suddenly the weather app shows 8 degrees at night.

+Then, in the evening, the big search for cozy socks begins.
+In the morning, the air is so fresh that the fleece jacket stays on a little longer – and the first coffee or Mate with a warm Mbejú tastes twice as good.
 During the day, though, it is often just right: not too hot, not too cold, finally good weather again for gardening, outings and everything that is simply more enjoyable outside.

 Already looked for the cozy blanket?